-When Karen Atri-Mercado and her husband told their three-year-old son that mommy was getting new lungs, he jumped up and down in excitement and covered their faces with kisses.
+When Karen Atri-Mercado and her husband told their 3-year-old son that his mom was getting new lungs, he jumped up and down in excitement and covered their faces with kisses.
 "He was yelling, 'Mommy has new lungs.
-I love you mommy!'"
+I love you, Mommy!'"

 As a result, she had been hospitalized multiple times.
 She was on oxygen supplementation 24 hours a day when she was referred to UC San Diego Health for a double lung transplant.

 "I went from living a normal life of dancing, working, being married and becoming a mother to coughing up blood, needing surgeries and being connected to a machine to help me breathe," said Atri-Mercado.
 "I was told by my doctors that I needed a double lung transplant or I was going to die."

 When she finally got the call she had been waiting for, "we were so relieved and grateful," she said, to get lungs that were a match for her.